-A full round of golf is played on 18 holes at a golf course.
-Holes generally range from 100 - 500 yards.
-Unlike other sports, the goal is to have the LOWEST score (counted by strokes) at the end of the game — meaning take the least amount of swing or putts to get the ball in the hole.
+A full round of golf is 18 holes.
+Holes generally range from 100 to 500 yards.
+Unlike other sports, the goal is to have the lowest score (counted by strokes) at the end of the game — meaning take the least amount of swing or putts to get the ball in the hole.
 Each hole on the course is given a number of strokes that it should take for a person to get the ball in the hole (this is called par) and typical championship courses have a full par value of 72.

 How is it organized?